MinKim14/LifeLink-AI/LifeLinkAIPython/README.md

 1. **Generate Firebase Admin SDK Private Key**
    - Go to Firebase project settings → Service accounts
    - Generate a new private key for Python
-   - Save the key file to the `authentication` folder
+   - Save the key file to the `authentication/` folder

 ### Environment Variables